RCmags/ADNS3080/README.md

 To focus the camera see the following github repo that contains an arduino sketch and a python script.
 These can be used in conjuction to get a grayscale image from the sensor:

+#### References:
 Credit goes to Lauszus and Neumi for on their code to get the sensor to work with arduino.
-This library is essentially a repackaging of their code into a neater form.
-See these links for their work:
+This library is essentially a repackaging of their code into a neater form. https://github.com/Lauszus/ADNS3080
-https://github.com/Lauszus/ADNS3080
 https://github.com/Neumi/OpticalFlowA3080ArduinoProcessing

 For more information on this sensor see the datasheet:
 https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/s2009/ncr6_wjw27/ncr6_wjw27/docs/adns_3080.pdf

-The schematic was found here: (also contains another library)
+The schematic was found here: (the page also contains another library)
 http://forum.arduino.ir/8/21/391.html